Gluing pseudo functors via $n$-fold categories: Cartesian gluing data for two pseudo functors

-Let $\cC$ be a $(2,1)$-category, let $\cA$ and $\cB$ be two arrowy $2$-subcategories of $\cC$, and let $\cD$ be a $2$-category.
+Let $\cC$ be a $(2,1)$-category and let $\cA$ and $\cB$ be two locally full sub-$2$-categories of $\cC$, each containing all objects of $\cC$.
+Let $\cD$ be a $2$-category.
 We studied the $2$-category $\GD_{\cA,\cB}(\cC,\cD)$ of gluing data in Section \ref{s.two}.
 One way to construct such data is by taking adjoints in base change isomorphisms (see Section \ref{s.adjoint}).
-In many applications, these isomorphisms only exist for $2$-Cartesian squares.
-In this section, we introduce a variant $\GD^\Cart_{\cA,\cB}(\cC,\cD)$ of $\GD_{\cA,\cB}(\cC,\cD)$, whose objects only make use of $G_D$ for $2$-Cartesian squares $D$.
-The main result of this section is a criterion for the equivalence of $\GD^\Cart$ and $\GD$ (Theorem \ref{p.gdp}).
+In many applications, these isomorphisms only exist for Cartesian squares.
+In this section, we introduce a variant $\GD^\Cart_{\cA,\cB}(\cC,\cD)$ of $\GD_{\cA,\cB}(\cC,\cD)$, whose objects only make use of $G_D$ for Cartesian squares $D$.
+The main result of this section is a criterion for $\GD^\Cart$ and $\GD$ to be isomorphic (Theorem \ref{p.gdp}).
 This is used in the construction of $Rf_!$ for Deligne-Mumford stacks in \cite{sixop} to produce the desired gluing data.

 The idea of using Cartesian squares as an intermediary step to construct gluing data was already used by Deligne \cite[5.1.5]{Deligne} and Ayoub \cite[Section 1.6.5]{Ayoub}.
 In \cite[Section 5.1]{Deligne} it is possible to avoid this intermediary step by taking $\cA$ to be spanned by \emph{dominant} open immersions and $\cB$ by proper morphisms, so that every $(\cA,\cB)$-square is Cartesian.
 However, the intermediary step is necessary in other applications.